 Our Modellstudiengang "Düsseldorf Curriculum of Medicine" was developed on the basis of current research findings and is continuously optimised in order to prepare our students in the best possible way for their future work as doctors.

 When training future doctors, we rely on interdisciplinary knowledge transfer, a pronounced patient orientation and practical training from the very first semester onwards, as well as on a broad selection curriculum.

-University places in medicine are allocated exclusively by the University Admissions Foundation: www.hochschulstart.de
+For german and european applicants university places in medicine are allocated exclusively by the University Admissions Foundation Hochschulstart : www.hochschulstart.de

 Medical studies in Düsseldorf only commence in the winter semester.
 The standard duration of study is 12.5 semesters.

 In contrast to the regular study programmes, we do not have a so-called "Physikum", but an Intermediate Medical Examination.
 This is formally equivalent to the First Part of the Medical Examination (Staatsexamen).
 It is completed after the 3rd academic year.
 The written part of the examination is cumulative and is achieved by passing the 12 block examinations of the first three years of study.
 After the end of the 3rd year, the oral part of the examination and a clinical-practical part follow.

 The Second and Third Parts of the Medical Examination (M2 & M3) take place uniformly throughout Germany.
 Upon passing the Third Part of the Medical Examination (M3) after the Practical Year (PJ), the model study programme of medicine is completed.